bjcosta/landscaping/README.md

 This is the challenge:

-> Can I turn a my typical suburban backyard into something that is both beautiful and productive?
+> Can I turn a my typical urban backyard into something that is both beautiful and productive?

 I want my backyard to be:
-* **Aesthetically pleasing** : Most permaculture and aquaponic systems I see are ugly, with a bit of planning and cost I think there is no need for them to be
+* **Aesthetically pleasing** : Many permaculture and aquaponic systems I see are ugly, with a bit of planning and cost I think there is no need for them to be
-* **Productive** : Creating food for us to consume including fruit, vegetables, eggs and fish
+* **Productive** : Creating an abundance of food for us to consume including fruit, vegetables, eggs and fish
 * **Efficient/Sustainable** : Setting up as many natural cycles as possible, reusing our waste and working with nature instead of against it
 * **Low maintenance** : Through automation and good up-front design

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1Z0dSOvgFRM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="703" height="506" src="https://www.youtube.com/embed/pTOdPWPuT4s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Contents